Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Numerical Experiments

-This subsection compares MAM with the algorithm B-ADMM of \cite{B-ADMM} using the dataset and Matlab implementation provided by the authors at the link \url{https://github.com/bobye/d2_kmeans}.
+This subsection compares MAM with the algorithm B-ADMM of \cite{B-ADMM} using the dataset and {\tt MATLAB} implementation provided by the authors at the link \url{https://github.com/bobye/d2_kmeans}.
 We omit IBP in our analysis because it has already been shown in \cite[Table I]{B-ADMM} that IBP is outperformed by B-ADMM in this dataset.
 As in \cite[Section IV]{B-ADMM}, we consider $M=1000$ discrete measures, each with a sparse finite support set obtained by clustering pixel colors of images.
-The average number of support points is around $6$, and the barycenter's number of (fixed) support points is $R=60$.
-An exact WB can be computed by applying an LP solver to the extensive formulation \cref{HugeLP}.
-Its optimal value is $712.7$, computed in $10.6$ seconds by the Gurobi LP solver.
-We have coded MAM in Matlab to have a fair comparison with the Matlab B-ADMM algorithm provided at the above link.
+The average number of support points is around $6$, and the barycenter's number of fixed-support points is $R=60$.
+The optimal value of~\eqref{HugeLP} is $712.7$, computed in $10.6$ seconds by the Gurobi LP solver.
+We have coded MAM in {\tt MATLAB} to have a fair comparison with the {\tt MATLAB} B-ADMM algorithm provided at the above link.
 Since MAM and B-ADMM use different stopping tests, we have set their stopping tolerances equal to zero and let the solvers stop with a maximum number of iterations. \Cref{tab:MAMxBADMM} below reports CPU time in seconds and the objective values yielded by the (approximated) barycenter $\tilde p$ computed by both solvers: $\bar W_2^2(\tilde p)$.

 The results show that, for the considered dataset, MAM and B-ADMM are comparable regarding CPU time, with MAM providing more precise results.
-In contrast with MAM, B-ADMM does not have (at this time) a convergence analysis.
+B-ADMM currently lacks a convergence analysis, unlike MAM.